|

 infra-red sensitive PV cells.

-Although these are relatively inefficient and
+Although many of these concepts are relatively inefficient and

 produce little power, there may be applications, for example, in "self-powered